Wilber-Alves/EBAC_Plataformer_2D_Wilber/README.md

 November 8th, 2025 - A prototype of the player's movement was created.

 November 9th, 2025 - Implementation of the player's physics and jump.
 Adjustments to friction values ​​and jump force.

+November 10th,, 2025 - Modifications were made to the player's script, including the logic for running when the Z key is pressed.